 Throughout the Year

-Your See orld tutor will call their student and text regular and will make sure they are k .
+Your See World Guardian tutor will call their student and text regularly and will make sure they are ok .
 This can really help to settle them in to school and makes a big difference

-During their first time at a host family will call them and after they return to school they will visit and run through a host family care plan to make sure they have been happy.
+During their first time at a host family, the See World guardian tutor will call them and after they return to school they will visit and run through a host family care plan to make sure they have been happy.
 The results of this meeting will be uploaded for you on our documents secure platform

-The See orld guardian tutor spends the year getting to know the student and generally offering any support they need and are also there locally in case of emergency
+The See World guardian tutor spends the year getting to know the student and generally offering any support they need and are also there locally in case of emergency

 Safe and Reliable Transportation and airport Services